Premier League Darts 2018 Betting: Week 2

 Getting us underway at 19:10pm are Michael Smith and Daryl Gurney, both of whom have points on the board after week one.
 Smith returned the biggest upset of the night, squeezing out Gary Anderson by seven sets to five while Gurney drew 6-6 with Raymond Van Barneveld to deliver the first draw of the evening.

 For Thursday’s game, we have odds-against prices on all three outcomes with Gurney starting as favourite at best odds of 6/5 with Ladbrokes and Coral.
-Smith follows at a top price of 31/16 with 188Bet while the draw completes things at a best of 7/2 with Bet365 and Betway.
+Smith follows at a top price of 31/16 with 188Bet while the draw completes things at a best with Betway.

 That could be as tight as the market indicates while the second game of the night should be more clear cut.
 Rob Cross was completely outplayed by MVG last week and the pressure is on the 2018 World Champion to some extent as he comes up against Simon Whitlock.